mlgill/markdown_cv/index.md

 `2016`
 __Metis__, Data Scientist
-Member of the Summer Cohort (June – September) of the Data Science Bootcamp
+Member of the Summer Cohort (June – September) of the Data Science Bootcamp in New York.

 `2014-2016`
 __National Cancer Institute, National Institutes of Health__, Research Scientist
-Developed robust and extremely fast methods for reconstruction of non-uniformly sampled NMR data
+Developed robust and extremely fast methods for reconstruction of non-uniformly sampled NMR data.

 `2008-2014`
 __Columbia University, Department of Biochemistry and Molecular Biophysics__, Postdoctoral Research Fellow
-Demonstrated that conformational selection is critical in the highly concerted mechanism of AlkB
+Part of a collaboration that demonstrated conformational selection is critical in the highly concerted mechanism of the DNA methyltransferase, AlkB.
+Developed multiple quantum NMR spin relaxation experiments for quantifying the slow timescale (microsecond – millisecond) motions of methyl sidechains.
 Advisor: Professor Arthur G. Palmer, III

 `2007-2008`
 __University of Kansas, Department of Pharmaceutical Chemistry__, Postdoctoral Research Fellow
-Examined the role of dynamics in IgG and vaccine stability
+Examined the role of dynamics in IgG and vaccine stability.
 Advisor: Professor C. Russell Middaugh

 `2006-2007`